 My general aim is to faithfully reproduce my personal responses to image symbol idea complexes.
 I generally feel impelled to reduce forms to some kind of essential format.
 These forms are then elaborated through my involvement with materials and processes.
 I am equally concerned with the idea struggle, and the sensuous making process which serves as its vehicle.
 The exact nature of the relationship between the two is, for me, mysterious and productive.

 Excerpt from artist statement in Ray Mackie exhibition publication, organized by Memorial University Art Gallery, 1983.

-Mackie has received numerous awards over the years, including the 1976 NSCAD Award for Excellence in Crafts as well as grants from the Newfoundland and Labrador Arts Council.
-His artwork is represented in public and private collections including that of the Art Gallery of Newfoundland and Labrador's Permanent Collection, the Nova Scotia Art Bank, the Massey Foundation, and The Canada Council Art Bank.
+Mackie has received numerous awards over the years, including the 1976 NSCAD Award for Excellence in Crafts as well as grants from the Newfoundland and Labrador Arts Council, Nova Scotia Tourism, and Cabot 500.